cardano-foundation/CIPs/CIP-????/README.md

 * Cardano will become first blockchain to verify PQC standard signatures, thus getting first-mover advantage.

+We do prefer algorithms that were widely tested, and ideally NIST-approved.
+It is no guarantee of resistance to attack, as shown by [recently discovered buffer overflow in SHA-3, SHAKE, EdDSA implementations approved by NIST](https://eprint.iacr.org/2023/331).
+But number of reviewers and public scrutiny is much higher than all other protocols.

 ## Use cases

 Adding multiple PQC signature algorithms will allow the following: